obnoxxx/pandoc-beamer-example/pres.md

 # What is LaTeX?

-LaTeX is a typesetting system for creating professional *often scientific) socuments.
+LaTeX is a document typesetting system for creating professional (often scientifcic) documents.

 It is renered (e. g. to PDF) from a plain-text markup input file.

 Writing LaTeX documents is a bit like programming.

-The plain text nature of the input allows to add it to version contril (like `git`).
+The plain text nature of the input allows to add it to version control (like `git`).

 # how does LaTeX help with creating slideshow PDFs?